MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/daymonthandyear.md

 ---
-title: DayMonthAndYear Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: DayMonthAndYear Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that you use to specify the start and end dates of a date range.
 ---
-# DayMonthAndYear Data Object
+# DayMonthAndYear Data Object - Ad Insight
 Defines an object that you use to specify the start and end dates of a date range.

 ## Syntax